 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

-For us, what makes these hotels worth special attention is that they are undoubtedly the best hotels on Disney property to book with points.
 In this post, we cover booking the Walt Disney World Swan and Walt Disney World Dolphin with points.
-Don't have Starpoints (or any idea what they are)?
+Don't have Starpoints / Marriott Points (or any idea what they are)?
 That's fine!!
-At the end of this post we cover some easy ways to get enough Starpoints for a six-night stay at the Walt Disney World Dolphin!
+At the end of this post we cover some easy ways to get points for your stay!

 Walt Disney World Swan & Dolphin Nightly Rates